-Land Use Committee - Mr. Betkoski, Chair of the Land Use Committee reported on the Land Use Committee meeting earlier in the month.
-The committee met on February 9th and received a presentation of beetle research and diversity on RWA's properties.
-The Committee also received land updates and an invasive species update from management.
-The next meeting is scheduled for Wednesday, March 9, 2022 at 5:30 pm.
+Land Use Committee - Mr. Betkoski, Chair of the RPB Land Use Committee, reported that the committee met earlier in the month and received a presentation from management on the 1901 typhoid epidemic and its influence on the filtering and treatment of water.
+The committee also received an update on RWA owned properties and an invasive species update.

+The next meeting is on Wednesday, April 13, 2022.

-Consumer Affairs Committee - Mr. Mongillo, Chair of the RPB Consumer Affairs Committee, reported that the Committee is scheduled to meet on Monday, February 28, 2022 to receive a refinancing update from management.
-The Committee will also discuss monthly billing.
-All RPB members are invited to attend.
+Consumer Affairs Committee - Mr. Mongillo, Chair of the RPB Consumer Affairs Committee, reported that the committee met twice since the last RPB meeting.
+In February, the committee received a refinancing update from management and the associated financial impact.